ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 Jobs that take input from build jobs must reference build artifacts in the same structure that they were created in.
 For example, if a build job archives build artifacts to an `output` directory, a deploy script would refer to the `output` directory rather than the project root directory to deploy the compiled project.
 You can specify the directory to archive by entering the directory name in the  **Build Archive Directory** field.
 Leaving the field blank archives the root directory.

-**Note:** If you select the **Simple** builder type for a build job, you skip the build process.
-In that case, your code is not compiled, but is sent to the deployment stage as is.
-To both build and deploy, select a builder type other than **Simple**.
+**Note:** If you use the **Simple** builder type, your code is not compiled or built; it is packaged and made available for future stages.

+When you deploy a Java or Node.js app to Cloud Foundry, Cloud Foundry includes the correct artifacts to allow your app to run.
+For more information, see  [Deploying applications by using the cf command](https://console.ng.bluemix.net/docs/manageapps/depapps.html#dep_apps).
+The pipeline for a Cloud Foundry app contains a Deploy stage that runs a cf command.

+Specify the [buildpack](https://console.ng.bluemix.net/docs/cfapps/byob.html#using-community-buildpacks) to use in the manifest file in the root folder of your app.
+Buildpacks typically examine user-provided artifacts to determine what dependencies to download and how to configure applications to communicate with bound services.
+For more information about manifest files, see [Application manifest](https://console.ng.bluemix.net/docs/manageapps/depapps.html#appmanifest).

 #### Environment properties for build scripts
 You can include environment properties within a build job's build shell commands.
 The properties provide access to information about the job's execution environment.
 For more information, see [Environment properties and resources for the {{site.data.keyword.deliverypipeline}} service](/docs/services/ContinuousDelivery/pipeline_deploy_var.html).